subnero1/website-staging/_faq/other-features-06.md

 ---
 layout: default
 title: What frequency bands are used in OFDM?
-Center frequencies and bandwidth?
+Can you share the center frequencies and bandwidth?
 faq_section: other-features
 ---